Summary

 Configure Integrations

 - Gmail: Settings > Integrations > Gmail > Authorize.
-Enables email reading, searching, and drafting.
+This enables email reading, searching, and drafting.

-- Additional services: Check the Integrations panel for newly added services.
-Anthropic is adding new integrations regularly during the research preview.
+- Additional services: The Integrations panel should be reviewed for newly added services.
+Anthropic is adding integrations regularly during the research preview.

-- Open the Claude desktop app and navigate to the Projects section
+- Open the Claude desktop application and navigate to the Projects section.

-- Click “New Project” and give it a descriptive name
+- Click “New Project” and provide a descriptive name.

-- Write a set of instructions that describe your preferences, standards, and common tasks for this domain
+- Write a set of instructions describing preferences, standards, and common tasks for the domain.

-- Start assigning tasks within the Project context
+- Begin assigning tasks within the Project context.

-A well-configured Project dramatically improves Cowork’s output quality because the agent has all the context it needs to produce work that matches your standards and preferences.
+A well-configured Project substantially improves Cowork’s output quality because the agent has all the context required to produce work that matches the user’s standards and preferences.

 Set Up Scheduled Tasks

-- Run the task manually first to make sure it produces the desired output
+- Run the task manually first to confirm that it produces the desired output.

-- Set the frequency (daily, weekly, custom cron expression)
+- Set the frequency (daily, weekly, or a custom cron expression).

-- Choose whether to receive a notification when the task completes
+- Choose whether to receive a notification on task completion.

-Start with one or two scheduled tasks and expand from there.
-It is better to have a few reliable automated workflows than a dozen brittle ones.
+One or two scheduled tasks form a reasonable starting point, with expansion from there.
+A few reliable automated workflows are preferable to a dozen unreliable ones.

 Limitations and Considerations

 No product review is complete without an honest assessment of limitations.
-Cowork, still in research preview, has several important ones to consider.
+Cowork, still in research preview, has several important limitations.

 Research Preview Status

-As of April 2026, Cowork is still labeled a research preview.
-This means:
+As of April 2026, Cowork remains labelled as a research preview.
+The implications are as follows:

 - Features may change, be removed, or be restructured